TheMR-777/TheMR-777/cv-dataset.md

 - Machine Learning Pipelines
 - AI as Force Multiplier

+**Vision for AI-Driven Society:**
+- I envision AI not as a tool for incremental productivity gains, but as the foundation for **societal transformation**—a future where AI handles all necessary work, freeing humanity to pursue passions, creativity, and voluntary contribution.
+- This aligns with the **open-source ethos**: people contribute voluntarily because they want to, not because they must to survive.
+I believe open source will ultimately prevail as the dominant model when survival is decoupled from labor.
+- I think deeply about **systemic problems**: not just technical challenges, but how humans exploit each other through economic necessity, how survival pressures create harmful hierarchies, and how AI can break these cycles.
+- My AI work is motivated by this **long-term vision**: building toward a world where technology eliminates coerced labor, where humans contribute out of passion rather than desperation, and where we can focus on solving humanity's self-inflicted challenges rather than perpetuating them.
+- I'm inspired by thinkers like Elon Musk who articulate similar visions, and I aim to contribute—however incrementally—to building systems that move us toward this future.

 #### Scientific Computing
 - Quantum Computing Simulation
 - Signal Processing (DSP)